CanadaBry/ValheimDocker/README.md

 `/home/steam/server_data` *This is the install directory for the server from steamcmd*

-`/home/steam/.config/unity3d/IronGate/Valheim` *This is where the game stores you world files and banlist, etc.*
+`/home/steam/.config/unity3d/IronGate/Valheim` *This is where the game stores your world files and banlist, etc.*

 ## Example